ajay272191/ajay272191/README.md

 <br/>

-- 🔭 I’m currently working at [Dark Square](https://darksquare.ca/) as a Webdeveloper Intern.
 - 🌱 I’m currently learning more about SWE skills.
 - 💬 Ask me about tech related stuff.
 - 📫 How to reach me: [Linkedin - @ajay272191](https://www.linkedin.com/in/ajay272191).